Mintygadhok/abletrace-lab-docs/Section_0.md

 ```
 0   RULES        how we work.
 Rarely changes. ⚠ PASTE / LOAD FIRST.
 1   NOW          current state + the ranked queue.
 Rewritten WHOLE every
-                 session. ~1 page. ⚠ PASTE SECOND. ⚠ MANUAL — Claude
+                 session. ~1 page. ⚠ PASTE SECOND (or pull from repo).
-                 reproduces it, Minty holds it.
-NEVER in the repo. [was G-NOW]
+                 ⚠ MANUAL DISCIPLINE STILL APPLIES — Claude reproduces it
+                 whole each session; it now LIVES IN THE REPO as
+                 Section_1.md (changed S76). [was G-NOW]
 2   WHY          the business logic.
 The permanent rules of how the
                  business works.
 Should outlive the code. [was B]
 3   THE SYSTEM   everything that is built.
 Two halves: